Photography Team Details

 Not required, but if you have one, bring it!
 You will find it to be extremely handy.

 - There is no need to bring a tripod

 The dress code is directed by the policies of the particular event at which the Photography Team is being held.
 Modest, business-casual attire is always in style.
 Bring only comfortable shoes as shooting an event always requires a lot of walking.
-Please visit each event’s website or Photography Team page for specific information on dress code.
+Please visit each event's website or Photography Team page for specific information on dress code.

 When You Arrive

-Photography Team activities may be planned throughout an entire event.
-However, there will be downtime and you may opt out of some Photography Team activities in order to participate in other aspects of the event if you so choose.
+Photography Team activities will be planned throughout an entire event.
+However, there will be downtime and you may opt out of some Photography Team activities in order to participate in other aspects of the event if you like.

 Here's what a typical schedule looks like in a nutshell: